Rethink-Rx

 IV.
 Strategies to Avoid Psychological Dependence

 4.1 Individualized Plans The key to managing psychological dependence is to create personalized treatment plans and stick to them.
 Your medical provider will evaluate your medical condition, symptom severity, and your risk factors for dependence.
 From this, they will help you develop a dosing plan tailored to your needs.
 This individualized approach helps strike a balance between the therapeutic benefits of medical marijuana and the potential for misuse.
-It is important to target a plan designed for your needs that involves consuming the least amount of cannabis medicine as possible, as infrequently as possible.
+It is crucial to target a plan designed for your needs that involves consuming the least amount of cannabis medicine as possible, as infrequently as possible.
 Then, stick to this plan.

 4.2 Exploring Alternatives Don’t be shy about asking your healthcare provider about alternative treatments that might lower your risk of dependence: things you can do in addition to cannabis, or instead of it.
 Non-cannabis medications, therapies, or lifestyle changes are all on the table.
 A candid conversation about the pros and cons of each option is crucial.